Haffgan/JS-Online/README.md

 ![](ScrShotsForReadme/7.jpg)

-## 8) If you are Employee and want to find the certain Job, you can use the “Job Search” button.
+## 8) If you are an Employee and want to find the certain Job, you can use the “Job Search” button.

 ![](ScrShotsForReadme/8.jpg)